Speech-Language Pathologist Salary Guide (2026)

 How Does Ithaca College Prepare Speech-Language Pathologists?

 Ithaca College’s Online Master of Science in Speech-Language Pathology is designed for working professionals.
-The Online MS can be completed in three years of part-time study without setting foot in a classroom.
-Students complete clinical experiences close to home thanks to free placement services during their enrollment.
+The Online MS can be completed in as few as three years, entirely online, with no campus visits required.
+Students also complete clinical experiences close to home through Ithaca's free placement services.

 This degree program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (CAA).
-Faculty with clinical experience prepare students for licensure and career success with a 53-credit curriculum.
+The 53-credit curriculum is taught by faculty with active clinical experience, preparing students for licensure and long-term career success.
 Coursework covers the range of topics covered by pathologists, including:

 - Adult Aphasia and Related Disorders